ronaldtorres/website/_posts/2019-02-17-xcodeproj.md

 tags: [electron, web, desktop apps, js, electronjs]
 ---

-One of the core parts of Tuist is [`xcodeproj`](https://github.com/tuist/xcodeproj), a Swift library that allows you to read, update and write Xcode projects.
+One of the core building block of [Tuist](https://tuist.io) is [`xcodeproj`](https://github.com/tuist/xcodeproj), a Swift library that allows you to read, update and write Xcode projects.
 Tuist leverages the tool to generate projects and provide a convenient and friendly interface to your Xcode projects.
 The main gateway to modify Xcode projects is Xcode, the official IDE from Apple.
 Xcode knows the structure of the project and converts your actions within the project into changes in the project files.
 We barely have to touch those files ourselves, only if we get git conflicts and need to move some lines around.

-However, there are certain situations where it might be useful to do some automation on those files, for example, to detect references to files that don’t exist, or invalid build settings.
-Even though you could check those things by parsing the file yourself and traversing the structure, you can do it more conveniently with `xcodeproj` which not only provides you with an API in Swift, but makes sure that your changes in the project file are persisted with the format that Xcode.
+There are some scenarios where it might be useful to do some automation on those files, for example, to detect references to files that don’t exist, or invalid build settings.
+Even though you could check those things by parsing the file yourself and traversing the structure, you can do it more conveniently with `xcodeproj`.
+It not only provides you with an API in Swift, but ensures that your changes in the project file are persisted with the format that Xcode.

-In this blog post, I’ll talk about the project and its structure, and jump into some use cases where you might consider introducing some automation in your projects with `xcodeproj`.
+In this blog post, I’ll talk about the project and its structure, and jump into some examples where you might consider introducing some automation in your projects with `xcodeproj`.

+**Note that APIs might have changed since the blog post was written.
+If the examples don't run as expected I recommend checking out the documentation on the repository.**

 ## Xcodeproj, a monolithic format

 The Xcode project, which has an extension `xcodeproj` *(where the name of the library comes from)*, is a folder that contains several files that define different components of the project.
 One of the most interesting and complex files is the file `project.pbxproj`.
 You might  be familiar with it if you have run into git conflicts on Xcode projects before.
 This is a [property list file](TODO), like the `Info.plist`, but with a subtle difference that made implementing `xcodeproj` a challenge.
-The file has some custom annotations that Xcode adds along the file to make the format more human-readable and *(I'm guessing this one)* facilitate resolving git conflicts.
+The file has some custom annotations that Xcode adds along the file to make the format more human-readable and *(I'm guessing)* facilitate resolving git conflicts.
 Since the format is not documented, the library required several iterations to approximate very accurately the format of Xcode.

-> We’d like to thank everyone who contributed to the project by reporting issues or fixing them directly.
+> I’d like to thank everyone who contributed to the project by reporting issues or fixing them directly.
 Thanks to their help, `xcodeproj` is now part of internal tools at companies like [Pinterest](https://pinterest.com) or [Lyft](https://lyft.com).

 The `pbxproj` file contains a large list of objects, which in `xcodeproj` are modelled as `PBXObject` classes.
 They represent elements such as build phases *(`PBXBuildPhase`)*, targets *(`PBXNativeTarget`)* or files *(`PBXFileReference`)*.
 Those objects get a unique identifier *(UUID)* when Xcode creates them, and it’s used to declare references between objects.
 For example a target has references to its build phases using their UUIDs as shown in the example below: